aprilwebster/conversation-simple/README.md

 1. Download the application code to your computer.
 You can do this in either of the following ways:

-   * [Download the .zip file](https://github.com/watson-developer-cloud/food-coach/archive/master.zip) of the GitHub repository and extract the files to a local directory
+   * [Download the .zip file](https://github.com/watson-developer-cloud/food-coach/archive/master.zip) of the GitHub repository and extract the files to a local directory, OR

    * Use GitHub to clone the repository locally

-1. At the command line, go to the local project directory (`food-coach`).

 ## Setting up the Conversation service